pulsar-edit/pulsar/README.md

 # Lumine

-A Community-led Hyper-Hackable Text Editor.
-Fork of Atom/Pulsar. **WIP**
+A modern, extensible editor built on the Pulsar and Atom legacy. **WIP**

 Website: https://lumine-code.github.io